How to Install Telnet on Ubuntu (26.04, 24.04, 22.04)

 If ping succeeds but Telnet times out, the remote firewall likely blocks port 23.
 Contact the remote system administrator to allow your IP address through their firewall.

-Telnet Service Not Starting
+Fix Telnet Server Not Starting on Ubuntu

 sudo journalctl -u inetutils-inetd -n 50